Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Abstract

 \section{Abstract}

-Intravascular ultrasound and optical coherence tomography are widely available for characterizing coronary stenoses and provide critical vessel parameters to optimize percutaneous intervention.
-Intravascular polarization-sensitive optical coherence tomography (PS-OCT) simultaneously provides high-resolution cross-sectional images of vascular structures while also revealing preponderant tissue components such as collagen and smooth muscle and thereby enhances plaque characterization.
-Automated interpretation of these features promises to facilitate the objective clinical investigation of the natural history and significance of coronary atheromas.
-Here, we propose a convolutional neural network model, optimized using a new multi-term loss function, to classify the lumen, intima, and media layers in addition to the guidewire and plaque shadows.
-We demonstrate that our multi-class classification model outperforms state-of-the-art methods in detecting the coronary anatomical layers.
-Furthermore, the proposed model segments two classes of common imaging artifacts and detects the anatomical layers within the thickened vessel wall regions that were excluded from analysis by other studies.
+Intravascular ultrasound and optical coherence tomography are widely available for assessing coronary stenoses and provide critical information to optimize percutaneous coronary intervention.
+Intravascular polarization-sensitive optical coherence tomography (PS-OCT) measures the polarization state of the light scattered by the vessel wall in addition to conventional cross-sectional images of subsurface microstructure.
+This affords reconstruction of tissue polarization properties and reveals improved contrast between the layers of the vessel wall along with insight into collagen and smooth muscle content.
+Here, we propose a convolutional neural network model, optimized using a new multi-term loss function, that takes advantage of the additional polarization contrast and classifies the lumen, intima, and media layers in addition to guidewire and plaque shadows.
+Our model segments the media boundaries through fibrotic plaques and continues to estimate the outer media boundary behind shadows of lipid-rich plaques.
+We demonstrate that our multi-class classification model outperforms existing methods that exclusively use conventional OCT data, predominantly segment the lumen, and consider subsurface layers at most in regions of minimal disease.
+Segmentation of all anatomical layers throughout diseased vessels may facilitate stent sizing and will enable automated characterization of plaque polarization properties for investigation of the natural history and significance of coronary atheromas.
 The source code and the trained model are publicly available at \url{https://github.com/mhaft/OCTseg}.